sagemathinc/cocalc_tutorial/tips_and_tricks/tips_and_tricks.md

 ## Restarting a project
 Every time you open a Jupyter notebook or a Sage Worksheet, its state is stored in memory.
 This can become quite costly if you open multiple files one after the other (e.g. when you are marking your students' work).

-To solve this you can stop every instance using the  stop button (for both Jupyter notebooks and Sage worksheets) once you are done with your marking.
+To solve this, you can stop every instance using the stop button (for both Jupyter notebooks and Sage worksheets) once you are done with your marking.

 ![Stop notebook](./assets/stop_notebook.png)